QA4IQI/qa4iqi.github.io/README.md

 This reveals that the intraclass variability caused by CT parameters remains limited when compared to inter-class variability.

-The proposed analysis comparing the discriminative power and stability of various features types reveals that deep features constitute an excellent trade-off.
+The proposed analysis comparing the discriminative power and stability of various features types reveals that deep features seem to achieve the best trade-off in this context.
 ![stabVSdiscr](/stabVSdiscr.png)

 The project is supported by the Swiss Personalized Health Network (SPHN).